• Skip to main content

 Basic lashing

 Basic lashing is what I cover in this post.
 It can also be called a whip stitch or single lashing.
-The lashing reed spirals around the rim, as seen in the basket below.
+As seen in the basket below, the lashing reed spirals around the rim.

 Cross-stitch lashing or X-lashing